Cactus Bowl

-The Rate Bowl is an annual college football bowl game that has been played in the state of Arizona since 1989, under several different names.
+The Cactus Bowl is an annual college football bowl game that has been played in the state of Arizona since 1989, under several different names.

 Played as the Copper Bowl from inception through 1996, it was known as the Insight.com Bowl from 1997 through 2001, then the Insight Bowl from 2002 through 2011, the Buffalo Wild Wings Bowl for 2012 and 2013, and the Cactus Bowl for the 2014 through 2017 seasons.
 In 2018 and 2019, the game was known as the Cheez-It Bowl.
-In 2020, Guaranteed Rate signed on as the title sponsor of the game, renaming it as the Guaranteed Rate Bowl.
-In October 2024, the game became the Rate Bowl as part of a company rebrand.
+The game was known as the Guaranteed Rate Bowl from 2020 until 2023 and then the Rate Bowl for the 2024 and 2025 playings.
+In 2026, the Fiesta Sports Foundation announced the game would rebrand back to the Cactus Bowl name.

-When the bowl was founded, it was played at Arizona Stadium in Tucson, on the campus of the University of Arizona.
-In 2000, the organizers moved the game from Tucson to Phoenix.
-There, it was played at what became known as Chase Field, the home of the Arizona Diamondbacks of Major League Baseball.
-For the 2006 season, the bowl moved a second time.
-After the annual Fiesta Bowl left Sun Devil Stadium in Tempe to play in University of Phoenix Stadium in Glendale, the bowl (then still known as the Insight Bowl) was relocated there as a permanent replacement.
-The bowl returned to its previous home at Chase Field in Phoenix for the January 2016 event, due to renovation work at Sun Devil Stadium that was expected to last at least three off-seasons.
-The bowl has remained at Chase Field, making it one of three bowl games staged in baseball stadiums, the other two being the Pinstripe Bowl at Yankee Stadium and the Fenway Bowl at Fenway Park.
+The bowl has been contested at three different venues in three different cities in Arizona.
+The first 11 editions were held at Arizona Stadium (Note: Now known as Casino Del Sol Stadium) in Tucson.
+The 12th through 17th and 27th through 36th editions were held at Chase Field (Note: Formerly known as Bank One Ballpark) in Phoenix.
+The 18th through 26th editions were held in Tempe, Arizona at the Mountain America Stadium, (Note: Formerly known as Sun Devil Stadium) with the bowl announced to return to this venue in December 2026 for the 37th edition.

 History

 "Cactus Bowl" had been the originally planned name for what became the Copper Bowl in 1989.
 The game was played under the Copper Bowl name through 1996, after which title sponsorship rights were assumed by Insight Enterprises, which self-titled the game from 1997 through 2011.
 In 2012, restaurant chain Buffalo Wild Wings became the sponsor and self-titled the game for two years.
 Buffalo Wild Wings declined to renew sponsorship following the 2013 game, at which time organizers opted to rename the game "Cactus Bowl" rather than reverting to the Copper Bowl name.
 There had been a Texas-based Cactus Bowl played in Division II, but that game was discontinued after 2011.
 For 2014, TicketCity sponsored the new Cactus Bowl, and Motel 6 became the sponsor in 2015.
 In 2018, Kellogg's became the sponsor and rebranded the bowl, naming it after its cheese cracker brand, Cheez-It.
 In May 2020, the Cactus Bowl name returned, as Cheez-It sponsorship moved to what had been known as the Camping World Bowl played in Orlando, Florida.
+Guaranteed Rate signed on as the title sponsor of the game, renaming it as the Guaranteed Rate Bowl.
+In October 2024, the game became the Rate Bowl as part of a company rebrand.